-Our line up of inspiring and internationally recognised Speakers is confirmed!
+Our line up of inspiring international and New Zealand based speakers is confirmed!

-Michele Aspinall began her journey in Montessori at Countryside Montessori School in Northbrook, Illinois as a part-time assistant in the before and after school program in 1989.
-She went on to assist in the toddler, primary and elementary environments.
+Michele began her journey in Montessori at Countryside Montessori School in Northbrook, Illinois, as a part-time assistant in the before and after school program in 1989.
+She went on to assist in the toddler, preschool and elementary environments.
 Michele directed the many variations of the school’s day care program while earning a BA in graphic art in 1995 from the Illinois Institute of Art.
-She later earned her AMI primary diploma from the Milwaukee Montessori Institute taught by Hildegard Solzbacher and Joen Bettman in 2000.
+She later earned her AMI preschool diploma from the Milwaukee Montessori Institute taught by Hildegard Solzbacher and Joen Bettman in 2000.

-Michael has written and published the following Montessori seven album textbooks.
+Michael has written and published Montessori album textbooks.
 His latest book is The Deep Well of Time: The Transformative Power of Storytelling in the Classroom from Parent Child Press.

-Michael is retired as Founding Director of the Institute for Montessori Innovation at Westminster College in Salt Lake City, UT, and is past Director of the Center for Contemporary Montessori Programs at St. Catherine University in St. Paul, MN.
+Michael is the Founding Director of the Institute for Montessori Innovation at Westminster College in Salt Lake City, UT, and is past Director of the Center for Contemporary Montessori Programs at St. Catherine University in St. Paul, MN.
 He is presently a Senior Consultant for The Montessori Foundation.

 Strengthening Biculturalism in Montessori